X00LA/Extension-DynamicLore/README.md

 # DynamicLore Extension for SillyTavern

-*Human Note: Completely created by AI: Claude 3.7 Sonnett with Reasoning.
+*Human Note: Completely created by AI (Claude 3.7 Sonnett with Reasoning).
 I don't know if or how this works.
 Try at your own risk.*

 Automatically updates World Info/Lorebook entries based on your ongoing conversations, using your connected LLM to analyze chat content and suggest new or updated entries.